leobez/cinelog/README.md

 Website that uses a public API to show movies with some filtering capabilities.

-All API calls goes through a node.js proxy API first, thats also hosted on Vercel.

 Movie API: [TMDB](https://www.themoviedb.org/?language=pt-BR)

 Currently hosted on Vercel: https://cinelogleob.vercel.app